-The course will open for booking on Saturday 5 December here on the Weaving Space website.
-To get all the latest information about the course and how to enrol, your best bet is to sign up for my mailing list here.
+The course opens for booking on Saturday 5 December here on the Weaving Space website.
 Note that the course itself will begin on Saturday 6 February 2021.

 You’ll need an 8-shaft loom for this course.
 Eventually I do plan to offer a course for 4-shaft double weave as well, but I couldn’t manage everything at once!
 This particular course will focus on 8-shaft double weave, so you will need access to an 8-shaft loom to make the most of it.

 Countermarche looms are great, aren’t they?
 I do include instruction specifically focused on tying up a countermarche loom for double weave, because I you to be able to apply these techniques to your favourite loom… BUT… whatever kind of loom you usually weave on, my top recommendation for studying a new weave is to use a table loom if you can, and that applies more than ever to double weave.
 Although it is not the speediest way to weave, speed is not the point when you are learning.
 Learning is the point, and a table loom is really well suited to this purpose.

 Absolutely.
 There is no requirement to have tried any kind of double weave before taking this course.

 That’s a hard one!
 Everyone has their own pace for weaving as well as for reading and thinking.

 The original workshop from which this course is taken is a three-day masterclass.
 So if we spread that out over six weeks, we are looking at about one half-day per week.
 However, since we’re not all together in the classroom, we may have a little bit of extra work to do.
 I’d suggest allowing up to one day per week to make the most of the live course presentation – and, as we are all new to this, I hope you will feed back to me how accurate that estimate turns out to be!